Terasology/OreGeneration/README.md

     "OreGenDefinition" :  {},
     "PocketOreGen" :
     {
-        "block" : "CoreBlocks:IronOre", //  What block will be placed
+        "block" : "CoreAssets:IronOre", //  What block will be placed
         "frequency" : 1 // How often this pocket will happen in 10 vertical blocks in the region }
 }